gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Often a high-level task is dependent on multiple smaller tasks.
 By default, Gradle will stop executing any task and fail the build as soon as one of these sub-tasks fails.
 This means that the build will finish sooner, but it does not reveal failures in other, independent sub-tasks.
 There are many times when you would like to find out as many failures as possible in a single build execution.
-Examples may include when you kick off a build before heading out to lunch, or running a nightly CI job.
+For example, when you kick off a build before heading out to lunch, or running a nightly CI job.
 The `--continue` command-line option allows you to do just that.

-With the addition of [nicer reporting of multiple build failures]((#multile_build_failures)), we now consider `--continue` a fully-fledged capability of Gradle, and have removed the `experimental` flag from this option.
+With the addition of [nicer reporting of multiple build failures](#multile_build_failures), we now consider `--continue` a fully-fledged capability of Gradle, and have removed the `experimental` flag from this option.
 Please see the [User Guide section](userguide/tutorial_gradle_command_line.html#sec:continue_build_on_failure) for more details.

 ### <a id="multile_build_failures"></a>Reporting of multiple build failures

-When running the build with `--parallel` or `--continue` it is possible to have multiple failures in your build.
+When running the build with `--continue` or the new `--parallel` option (see [below](#parallel)) it is possible to have multiple failures in your build.
 While executing Gradle will now report on tasks that fail, as well as producing output detailing _all_ build failures on build completion.

 The new output clearly indicates the cause and possible analysis of each failure, making it easier to track down the underlying issue.